Best AI Tools for D&D Campaigns 2026: Ranked Comparison

 Introduction

 Running a Dungeons & Dragons campaign means juggling story threads, NPCs, locations, and the chaos of live play.
 AI tools can take some of that load off: generating prep content, transcribing sessions, and keeping your campaign canon in one place.
-This guide compares the best AI tools for D&D campaigns so you can choose what fits your table.
+This guide compares the best AI tools for D&D campaigns of 2026 so you can choose what fits your table.

 What AI tools exist for Dungeons & Dragons?